-Inside this newly built townhome, there are high ceilings, recessed lighting, and wide plank hardwood flooring throughout.
+There are high ceilings, recessed lighting, and wide plank hardwood flooring throughout the listing.
 In the main floor, there is an open floor plan with a kitchen that offers stainless steel appliances, a tile backsplash, and an island with bar seating and a built-in sink.
 The countertops are all marble.

 In the lower level, there is a recreation room, laundry room, and an extra bedroom and bathroom, making the area suitable for an in-law suite if needed.
 According to the listing, there is also a built-in speaker system inside as well as a private garden outside.